 a single item such as a number, a money item, a datetime, or some text etc

-a number of components e.g. a money amount, a quantity number, an activity units number, a barcode (inventory) reference etc as needed.

 larger items also such as document, image, video, file … any digital thing.

+a number of items e.g. a money amount, a quantity number, an activity units number, a barcode (inventory) reference etc as needed.

 fields repeated n times for periodic data as for financial data in monthly or other periods, where the periods and dates of the periods are an entity property

 optional restrictions e.g. number must be positive, or must have 6 digits etc according to rules or patterns, but done without using complicated regular expressions that most people wouldn’t understand